amin-arif/my-note/tech-and-tools/docker.md

 	    docker search [image name]

-4. Run Docker Container from Image (If image not exists of container, then download the image and run it)
+4. Run Docker Container from Image (If image not exists, then download the image and run container from image)

 	    docker run [image name]